ddmirzaei/D-RBF-PU-method/README.md

-# D-RBF-PU-method for solving an elliptic PDE
+# A MATLAB code for D-RBF-PU method for solving an elliptic PDE

     By: Davoud Mirzaei, Uppsala University, Sweden